alpasaam/startup/README.md

 - [x] **Links** - The login page links to the register page.
 Every page links to every other page.
 - [x] **Text** - Reviews are displayed on the home page.
 - [x] **Images** - Included images for the menu and home page.
 - [x] **DB/Login** - Input box and submit button for login.
-The username and password date will be pulled from a database
+The email and password date will be pulled from a database
 - [x] **WebSocket** - The amount of points each user has will be pulled from a Websocket.